 Loans collateralized by precious metals are collateralized by underlying precious metals.
-The Organisation's policy is to issue loans collateralized by precious metals with a loan-to-value ratio at the date of loan issuance of a maximum of 90%.
+Weighted average loan-to-value ratio for loans collateralized by precious metals at the end of 2021 was 88%.
 From 2016 year the Organisation does not grant loans collateralized by precious metals.